onflow/twg/README.md

 ### TWG Priorities (TBD)

-The TWG's focus would be on developing innovative solutions to address the most pressing challenges in the Flow blockchain ecosystem, such as:
+The TWG's focus would be on developing innovative solutions to upcoming challenges in the Flow ecosystem, such as:

-*	State Bloating: Developing economic solutions to address state bloat, such as revising minimum balance requirements and revisiting storage-related incentives.
+*	Managing unbounded state growth: Developing economic solutions to manage unbounded state growth, such as revising minimum balance requirements and revisiting storage-related incentives.
-*	Low Network Fees: Developing strategies to increase network fees and exploring new use cases that require higher fees.
+*	Fine-tuning Network Fees: Developing strategies to increase network fees and exploring new use cases that require higher fees.
-*	High Token Inflation: Implementing strategies to reduce token inflation.
+*	Revisiting Inflation: Constantly assess and revisit FLOW token inflation and operator rewards.
-*	Minimum Staking Requirements: Evaluating and adjusting minimum staking requirements to enhance decentralization and network security.
+*	Minimum Staking Requirements: Evaluating and adjusting minimum staking requirements to enhance network security.
-*	Decentralization of Consensus: Promoting decentralization of consensus through increased node distribution.
 *	Competitive Yields for Nodes: Developing strategies to promote competitive yields for nodes.

 ### Last Word